 This article is all about manipulating the radio signal to what we want to do.
-Once you understand the theory of what is going on in relation to the transmitter and how the radio signal is traveling down the wire – you can concur anything (Well Nearly anything).
+Once you understand the theory of what is going on in relation to the transmitter and how the radio signal is travelling down the wire - you can concur anything (Well Nearly anything).

 Click on any of these icons to see the videos and more information

 If you touch 2 wires that are going north and south the radio signal would be neutralized.
 So you can place a TWISTED PAIR OF WIRE connecting your fence and the barrier but you need a well-regulated power supply and a transmitter so that signals would not jump or fluctuate and scare your dog because they might have Porch Sitting Syndrome.

 Once you understand this concept you will be in the top 3.5% of people on the planet who understand Pet Fences - Congrats.
 Twisting the wires is all about manipulating the radio signal to give you areas that your dog can walk.

 No..
 You cannot run one single wire down the fence double it back and allow your dog to go over it (not that you would ever want to) Watch the video to find out why.

 Discover More about the Importance of

 Protecting your dog is, of course, one of the priorities that why you opt to get an Electronic Dog Fence but surely we also would like that our garden beds, fish pond, and vegetable patches are also protected with a barrier so that your dog could not disturb them.

 The unregulated power supply can change significantly when the voltage input or load current changes.
 Having a regulated power supply does not allow the radio signal to fluctuate even when the current changes.